dMeshko/angularjs-testing-seed/readme.txt

-karma - test runner, runs unit tests in all web browsers grunt - task runner, easy to read conf. format jasmine - test framework
+karma - test runner, runs unit tests in all web browsers grunt - task runner, easy to read conf. format jasmine - test framework web-driver-manager - the driver that runs the web browser protractor - library that allows us to manipulate the web browser to make it interact with the app in the same way the user would

 ====================================================================